AshSuj1/Pandas-Numpy-Scikit-Learn/README.md

 # Projects in Pandas, Numpy and Scikit-Learn

-Each folder contains various projects using pandas,numpy,sci-kit learn libraries
+Each folder contains various projects using pandas,numpy,scikit-learn libraries

 | Python Library     | Projects | Purpose |
 | :---        |    :----:   |          ---: |